The Harbor at the Black River Scenic Recreation Area - Michigan Upper Peninsula

 Black River Harbor and Recreation Area is located 15 miles north of Bessemer, Michigan via County 513 - the Black River Scenic Byway.
 In 1904, this was a wagon road from Bessemer to Lake Superior.
 In 1924 Gogebic County began construction of the harbor park, later transferred to the USDA Forest Service.
 The park includes a vending machine kiosk, picnic area, playground, pavillion, campground and a sandy beach.

 The National Forest Campground has 40 nicely maintained and spaced wooded campsites on a bluff overlooking Lake Superior.
-While no campsite electric service is available, there is a dump station and fresh water.
+While no campsite electric service is available, there is a dump station and fresh water (note: in 2014 an advisory is out on the drinking water, so plan to bring your own until further notice).
 The bathrooms, while not offering showers, are nicely maintained and have flush toilets, running water, and electric service.
-Hiking trails lead to the harbor park and to a secluded beach offering lots of picking for rock hounds and a secluded peaceful stroll along the lake for relaxing exercise.
+Hiking trails lead to the harbor park and to a secluded beach (see picture) offering lots of picking for rock hounds and a secluded peaceful stroll along the lake for relaxing exercise.

-Two shots of Rainbow Falls late May (near right) and early October (far right). > > >
+Two shots of Rainbow Falls late May . . . and early October (on right).

 The trail to Potawatomi Falls is barrier free, providing an opportunity for people with disabilities to see the falls.
 Large, old growth hemlock, white pine, and climax forest hardwoods add to the area's beauty.
-(When we visited, the trail to Gorge Falls was closed for repair.
+(When these pictures were taken, the trail to Gorge Falls was closed for repair.
 Since has been re-opened)

 The Ottawa National Forest campground is on a bluff overlooking the lake.
 It has 40 well spaced and nicely maintained campsites, some with Lake Superior Views.
 No reservations, camp sites are first come first serve.